Skip to main content

 Takeaway

 Look internally.
 Are you supporting professional development for underrepresented minorities?
-Culture Amp's Global Head of Equitable Design & Inclusion, Aubrey Blanche, reports that peer support makes all the difference.
+Culture Amp's VP, Equitable Operations, Aubrey Blanche-Sarellano, reports that peer support makes all the difference.

-Also, note that while unconscious bias training can also be helpful for improving how leadership handles DEI, but it's not a cure-all on its own.
+Also, note that while diversity training can be helpful for improving how leadership handles DEI, it's not a cure-all on its own.

 8. Location

-Do you pay your employees competitively so that they can keep up with the cost of living in your area without relying on savings they might not have?
+If you expect employees to be on-site (even part of the time), do you pay them competitively so that they can keep up with the cost of living in your area without relying on savings they might not have?

 Takeaway

 If your location makes it difficult for employees to stay with the company, it’s better to know now.
-Update your cost of living calculations regularly and consider adopting blind application processes so your biases against applicants won't influence you from far.
+Update your cost of living calculations regularly and consider adopting blind application processes so your biases against applicants won't influence your decisions.

 9. Holidays